archfizz/slotmachine/README.markdown

 page such as the headline or the border color of a container would want to be different to another page.

-SlotMachine (previously codenamed Kamereon, Japanese for Chameleon) is a PHP library that allows for one HTML page to display different variants of content on the fly.
+SlotMachine is a PHP library that allows for one HTML page to display different variants of content on the fly.
 These can be defined beforehand or with a query string. (ie. example.com/landingpage?h=2&c=3)

+Think of a bus that changes its blinds (assuming they still use blinds instead of a matrix) to display different combinations of what route number its running, what places it passes through and what its destination is.
+In SlotMachine, that would be three slots.

 Usage
 -----